 Your clients won't always understand the value of travel insurance.
 It's like the old saying, "you can lead a horse to water..."

 You can't make clients buy travel insurance, but you can make them see how valuable it is by including these products at different touch-points in the booking process.

-The most important time to introduce travel insurance is upfront, when you provide the first proposal.
-But you want to reiterate its importance several more times.
+The most important time to introduce travel insurance is upfront when you provide the first proposal, but you want to reiterate its importance several more times.
 One way of doing that?
-Your thank you pages.
+By utilizing your thank-you pages.

-When we think of thank you pages, we often think of booking confirmations, signaling the end of a transaction.
+When we think of thank-you pages, we often think of booking confirmations, signaling the end of a transaction.
 But they're exactly the opposite.
-Thank you pages are stepping stones between one branded item and another's way to further engage with clients, develop a deeper level of trust, and increase order values and create more sales.
+Thank-you pages are stepping stones between branded items and are a way to further engage your clients, develop a deeper level of trust, and increase order value.

-When it comes to digital sales, saying thank you to your clients should be at the center of your post-conversion and retention strategies.
-That's because there is no better time to ask for something else than after a transaction, a time where the foundation of trust has been laid.
-Nothing speaks to increasing order values and creating more sales than travel insurance, a product designed to protect the customer from travel disasters.
+When it comes to digital sales, saying thank-you to your clients should be at the center of your post-conversion and retension strategies.
+That's because there's no better time to ask for something else than after a transaction, a time where the foundation of trust has been laid.
+And nothing speaks to increasing order values, building trust, and creating more sales than travel insurance.
+After all, it's a product designed to protect the customer from travel disasters and financial strife.

-So let's talk about a few ways you can approach adding travel insurance to your thank you pages.
-Along the way, we'll explore some effective examples that help your clients understand the value of the products you're offering alongside your travel packages.
+So, let's talk about a few ways you can approach adding travel insurance to you thank-you pages.
+Along the way, we'll provide clear examples using effective strategies proven to help your clients understand the value of the products and services you're offering alongside your travel packages.

 Table of Contents